-This option should be introduced that contested payment orders to an amount of not more than UAH 227 000 will be determined as small cases for which a simplified procedure before an experienced single judge could be in place.
-Other purely monetary claims - more than 500 SL as mentioned above - could start with requesting a payment order; only in case of contestation it will become a regular civil procedure, as will be the case in all other civil disputes.
+This option should be introduced that contested payment orders to an amount of not more than UAH 227 000 will be determined as small cases for which a short procedure before an experienced single judge could be in place.
+Other purely monetary claims - less than 500 SL as mentioned above - should start with requesting a payment order; only in case of contestation it will become a regular civil procedure, as will be the case in all other civil disputes.

-The present opportunity is used to propose simplifying the civil and commercial procedure, by adjusting and changing the case flow and by giving at one hand parties the procedural responsibilities and on the other the courts/judges more possibilities to direct the case flow.
+The present opportunity is used to propose considering simplifying the civil and commercial procedure, by adjusting and changing the case flow and by giving at one hand parties the procedural responsibilities and on the other the courts/judges more possibilities to direct the case flow.
 The number of decisions to be taken by a judge needs to be diminished as much as possible.

-Looking at the court statistics (over 2019 and 2020), a very relevant number (34% for the first instance civil courts and 38% for the first instance commercial courts) of cases of modest monetary value could benefit from a simplified contentious proceeding.
+Looking at the court statistics (over 2019 and 2020), a very relevant number (34% for the first instance civil courts and 38% for the first instance commercial courts) of cases of modest monetary value could benefit from a short proceeding.

-As a result, an indication - just an indication - will be given how the new procedure could look like (submission claim, written reply, hearing, judgment).
+As a result, an indication - just an indication - will be given how such a new procedure could look like (submission claim, written reply, hearing, judgment).
 Once the ideas in these proposals wholly or partially are accepted, close attention by professional drafters of legislation must be ensured.
+It will be useful to offer the use of models and templates for the documents, frequently used in litigation.